1MahdiR/Djungool/README.md

 - Create your models with appropriate names
 - Create fields based on your needs for each model
 - Set appropriate options for each fields
-- Export in models.py and copy it to your django-app folder
+- Export as models.py and copy it to your django-app folder

 ## Todo list for project: